christoph-karpowicz/db_watcher/README.md

 ![Example](docs/operation_output.png)

-Dbw is a console application that displays changes in a given Oracle or PostgreSQL database.
+Dbw is a console application that displays changes in real time in a given Oracle or PostgreSQL database.
 It does that by creating triggers on tables that were specified in a YML config file and an audit table in which every record represents an individual insert, update or delete operation.
 When it comes to detecting and keeping track of said operations, the database does all the work.
 The application merely frequently checks if new records were added to the audit table and outputs them in the console in a readable form.

 This application has been written to help developers in their daily work on large systems, in which a single action can result in changes to many different tables in the database.
-Dbw instantly displays before and after states of an updated row and contents of insterted or deleted rows saving the developer the trouble of querying the database with tools that he or she might use or analyzing the applications code to find out what happens after a certain action.
+Dbw instantly displays before and after states of an updated row and contents of insterted or deleted rows saving the developer the trouble of querying the database with tools that he or she might use or analyzing the applications code to find out what happens after a given action.

 ## Configuration